bbear2024/exercise/da-module-analytics_engineering/03_apis/README.md

 ## To-Do's

-- adapt both options to simple API showcase and then call meteostat Weather
-- update exercises (at least in option B)

-by the end of the day, students should have a script
+by the end of the day, you should have scripts for daily and hourly meteostat JSON API endpoints

 - reading env
-- calling the api
+- calling the API
 - pushing raw data to DB